ChackDan/PStemp/New-AzureRmServiceFabricCluster.md

 ## EXAMPLES

-### Specify only the cluster size, the cert subject name and the OS to deploy a cluster
+### Specify only the cluster size, the cert subject name and the OS to deploy a cluster.

 This is the simplest of all three options, and also takes in the least amount of parameter, and so is a good one if you are new to service fabric and/or just want a test cluster to deploy your applications to.